Acentropinae

 (NCBI-index: 753177)

 The Brown China-mark (Elophila nymphaeata) has white wings with markings of brown circles.
 This species is very variable, some varieties are quite dark and look dull while others have a nice pattern of white patches and streaks.
 The Brown China-mark looks much browner than its counterpart, the Beautiful China-mark (Nymphula nitidulata).
 The Brown China-mark is mainly found in grasses near lakes, ponds, or ditches.
-It flies in one generation from June to September and has a wingspan of 22-30mm.
-The larvae are completely aquatic, bore into a leaf, and live in a floating case of two parts of leaves.
+It flies in one generation from June to September and has a 22-30mm wingspan.
+The larvae are entirely aquatic, bore into a leaf, and live in a floating case of two parts of leaves.
 Host plant: Pondweed, Frogbit, and Bur-reed.
 Dutch name: Waterleliemot.
 Frisian name:

 Flying period: